AmpersandTarski/documentation/tutorial/rap3.md

 This section introduces the tool you will use during the course: [RAP3](http://ampersand.tarski.nl/RAP3).
 This tool stores Ampersand-scripts in which you can specify, analyze and build information systems.
 It runs in the cloud, so all you need is a browser and to [click here](http://rap.cs.ou.nl/RAP3) to start using it.

-## Identifying yourself
+## Login/Create account

 RAP3 keeps your work together under a student number.
 So click on the button 'login' on the left top of the screen.

 Register with your own student number and e-mail.
+Create a password.
+Your student number is your account, but you can fill in a name.
+This name should not exist yet, so a green plus-sign will appear.
+Click on it and your name is added to the database.

+Notes:
+* About the user interface: Each time you change fields (e.g. using Tab), the form is updated.
+But you will not see what is the next active field.
-Note that this application has no connection with the OU database, so be careful to fill in the right number on this and future occasions.
+* This application has no connection with the OU database, so be careful to fill in the right number on this and future occasions.
 This login-screen is also the screen to logout later.
+* When RAP3 is updated, probably your account will be reset.
+You need to register again.

 ## Disclaimer